CodeofRahul/SQL_Practice_Question/SQL Queries.md

-### Question 1
-Display all the information of the EMP table?
+1. Display all the information of the EMP table?

 **Answer:**
 ```sql